 Stacks Espresso Bar, Lark St (Soon to also be on Broadway)

 The focus at Stacks is coffee.
-They are a multi-roaster shop which is somewhat rare in this area.
+They are a multi-roaster shop which is still quite rare in this area.
 That means they have many different coffees from many different companies.
 They have a small selection in their bakery case of goods from local bakers.
 Their espresso is among the best in the area, and they usually have more than one option ready to go for espresso.
 It’s typically their house blend espresso as well as single origin or espresso blend from a featured roaster.
 I’d recommend avoiding the house coffee, and opt for an Americano with either the house espresso or guest espresso, or a pour over if the shop isn’t too busy.
 As mentioned, they do pour overs on the Wave or Aeropress, iced pour overs, cold brew, macchiatos, etc., and even pumpkin spice lattes if that’s what you’re into.

 Lucas Confectionery, 2nd St, Troy

 The Lucas Confectionery is a wine bar in Troy.
 They have coffee from Portland, Maine’s Tandem Coffee Roasters that you can get as a french press, pour over, or espresso.
 I’d recommend avoiding the espresso and instead opting for a french press or pour over.
 You can also buy bags of whole bean coffee from them.
 They are currently in the process of opening Little Peck’s, an all day cafe, which right out of the gate should be an extremely strong contender for best shop in the area.

 Tierra Coffee Roasters, Madison Ave